Consistent End-to-End Estimation for Counterfactual Fairness

+where $\mathcal{G}$ is a set of all the generators, minimizing Eq.~\ref{eq:gan-objective}, and the supremum over this set chooses the most `unfair' generator.
+Therefore, we enforce a \emph{worst-case counterfactual fairness}, as the ground-truth counterfactual distribution is only identifiable up to a measure-preserving indeterminacy (see Appendix~\ref{app:proof}).
 A large value of $\lambda$ increases the weight of $\mathcal{R}_\mathrm{{cm}}$, thus leading to a prediction model that is strict with regard to counterfactual fairness, while a lower value allows the prediction model to focus more on producing accurate predictions.
 As such, $\lambda$ offers additional flexibility to decision-makers as they tailor the prediction model based on the fairness needs in practice.